 institutional, commercial and industrial land).
 In 2013...about 5 healthy, mature trees were removed everyday."

-BC's carbon reduction targets and tree planting targets are for all of our benefits; we must do our share to keep to 2°C of warming.
+BC's carbon reduction targets and tree planting targets are for all of our benefits; we must do our share to keep below 2°C of warming.

-Renewable energy is the energy generated from natural processes that is continuously replenished.
+Renewable energy is the energy generated from natural processes that are continuously replenished.
 This includes sunlight,

-geothermal heat, wind, tides, water, and various forms of biomass, which will not be exhausted and is constantly renewed.
+geothermal heat, wind, tides, water, and various forms of biomass.

-Renewable energy will become one of the most effective tools for us to combat climate change as these sources displace traditional carbon-intensive fossil fuels (the main cause of anthropogenic climate change).
-Furthermore, the technologies can save us money and increase more job opportunities in the long run.
+Renewable energy will become one of the most effective tools for us to combat climate change as these sources replace traditional carbon-intensive fossil fuels, which are the main cause of anthropogenic climate change.
+Furthermore, these technologies can save us money and increase job opportunities in the long run.